techgnosis/macos-guide/podman.md

 By default all podman containers launch on a bridge network called `podman` All containers in a bridge network can reach other containers and the internet throught the host Containers in one bridge network can reach containers in other bridge networks

+container networks and container ipam is handled by netavark